 Each year, Taipei American School receives more applications than space is available.
 For best consideration, the Admissions Office strongly encourages you to submit your application as early as possible or check with the Admissions Office about space availability.

 The application opens on August 1 of the preceding academic year.

 |2024-2025||August 1, 2023||Closed|

 STEP 1: GET YOUR QUESTIONS ANSWERED

 If you are just starting out in the application process, you might like to learn more about Taipei American School.
 Connect with the Office of Admissions by submitting an inquiry.

 STEP 2: SUBMIT AND FINALIZE YOUR APPLICATION

-Eligible students are invited to submit an application and pay the application fee.
+Eligible students are invited to submit an application and pay the non-refundable application fee.
 To be eligible for admission, your child must hold a foreign (non-ROC) passport and reside in the Republic of China with at least one parent or guardian.
-Passports obtained simply through business involvements with a foreign country will not be considered to support a student or parent's expatriate status at TAS.

 After submitting your application and paying the application fee, you will have an account on our application portal and be connected with an Admissions Office representative who will guide you in finalizing your application.

 Finalizing your application means submitting additional required documentation and preparing your application for review.
 Create an account to view your requirements listed on your application portal checklist.